Rug Wall Art: How to Hang a Rug Like a Tapestry

 Remove the clip from the drapery ring.
 Some drapery rings are made with hooks connecting the clip to an eye hook screw.
 You can slip the clip’s hook off easily from the round eye-hook.
 If the one you are using does not have a clip hook.
 Use pliers, bend the eye-hook attached to the ring open and remove the clip.

 Clip the drapery clip to the end of the rug.

 Repeat steps going across to the other end of the rug.
 I used four clips to hang an 8-foot rug.
 Super easy!

 If your rug is thick and very heavy this method may not be the best way to go.
-Just make choose a heavier anchor size for the weight of your rug.
+Just choose a heavier anchor size for the weight of your rug.
 Mine was thin and weighed around 5-10 lbs.

 I really love how this turned out and hanging it was much easier than I thought it was going to be.
-I think my next step will be to replace the rug in the floor.
+I think my next step will be to replace the rug on the floor.
 So stay tuned!

 See more projects shown in this post!

 Check out more of my Home Decor Projects~